EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   - &#128295; ` traceroute:` This program lets you view the route that a packet follow from one host to the next.
 Traceroute use **TTL field** in the IP packet to elicit an `ICMP TIME EXCEED` message from each router along the way.
 Each router that handles the packet is required to decrement the TTL field (hop counter).

-    Traceroute helps you to discover the network topology by the target network, in addition to identifying access control devices.
+    Traceroute helps you to **discover the network topology** by the target network, in addition to **identifying access control devices**.
 There may be multiple routing paths.
 Moreover, each interface may have different ACL applied.
 In many cases some interfaces pass your traceroute requests (ACL applied).
 Therefore, it’s important to map your entire network using traceroute (access path diagram).

     > Note: ACL stands for **Access Control List**.
 It is a set of rules used to control network traffic and restrict access to or from a network.